10xjava-dev/10xjava-dev.github.io/index.markdown

 ---
 layout: default
-title: Welcome
-nav_order: 0
+title: Welcome to the  behind-the-scenes part of the  10X Java Developer book
 ---

-## Welcome to the  behind-the-scenes part of the  10X Java Developer book
 ## Currently we're in *concept* phase.
 Looking for help with content, structure etc.

 ### Read <a href="/background">here</a> for the background and *call-to-arms*